 Undercoding leaves legitimate revenue uncaptured.
 Overcoding creates compliance liability and audit exposure.
 Coding errors trigger denials that cost $25 each to rework.
 And poor documentation specificity leaves money on the table that your clinical team earned and documented — just not coded correctly.

-Studies published in the Journal of the American Medical Association and MGMA benchmarks consistently show that 40% or more of medical practices systematically undercode evaluation and management (E&M) visits — billing lower-complexity codes than documentation supports out of habit, caution, or limited coding training.
+Studies published in the Journal of the American Medical Association and MGMA benchmarks consistently show that 40% or more of medical practices systematically undercode evaluation and management (E&M) visits.
 A single level of E&M undercoding across a 3-physician practice can represent $90,000–$140,000 in uncaptured annual revenue.

-ICD-10-CM has over 70,000 codes — and payers use automated claim editing systems (NCCI, CCI, payer-specific edits) that reject claims when diagnosis codes lack the specificity required for the billed procedure.
-A coder selecting an unspecified ICD-10 code when a specific one exists — even by one digit — can result in an immediate denial that requires manual rework, delays payment by 30–60 days, and occasionally results in permanent write-off.
+ICD-10-CM has over 70,000 codes, and payers use automated claim editing systems that reject claims when diagnosis codes lack the specificity required for the billed procedure.
+An unspecified code where a specific one exists can result in an immediate denial, delay payment by 30–60 days, and occasionally cause permanent write-off.

-The AMA releases CPT updates annually — with new codes, deleted codes, revised descriptions, and changed bundling rules effective January 1 each year.
-In 2023 alone, over 400 CPT changes took effect, including major restructuring of E&M office visit codes.
-Practices relying on in-house billing staff who haven't completed annual coding education routinely bill deleted or incorrect CPT codes for months after updates take effect, accumulating denials and compliance exposure.
+The AMA releases CPT updates annually, with new, deleted, and revised codes effective January 1.
+In 2023 alone, over 400 CPT changes took effect.
+In-house staff who haven't completed annual coding education routinely bill deleted or incorrect codes for months, accumulating denials and compliance exposure.

 The most common root cause of coding inaccuracy is not the coder — it's the clinical note.
-When provider documentation is vague, incomplete, or lacks the clinical indicators needed for a specific ICD-10 code or E&M level, even the most experienced coder cannot assign the correct code without querying the provider.
-Without a formal Provider Query process integrated into the coding workflow, documentation gaps result in perpetual undercoding.
+When documentation is vague or incomplete, even the most experienced coder cannot assign the correct code without querying the provider.
+Without a formal Provider Query process, documentation gaps cause perpetual undercoding.

 * Estimates based on JAMA, MGMA, and AAPC benchmarks for a multi-provider ambulatory practice.
-Healthcare Logic provides a free coding audit — including E&M level distribution analysis — to quantify your actual coding gap.
+Healthcare Logic provides a free coding audit to quantify your actual coding gap.

 Healthcare Logic provides full-spectrum medical coding for physician practices, FQHCs, hospitals, and health systems — with certified coders, documented specialty training, and a pre-submission audit layer that catches errors before they become denials.

 Our coders assign ICD-10-CM diagnosis codes to the highest level of specificity supported by clinical documentation — capturing laterality, acuity, episode of care, and complication codes that payers require for payment.
-We do not default to unspecified codes when specific codes are available and documentable, and we query providers when documentation falls short of the required specificity.
+We query providers when documentation falls short of required specificity.

-E&M coding is the single highest-value coding function for most physician practices, and also the most consistently undercoded.
-We apply 2023 AMA E&M guidelines — using medical decision-making (MDM) or total time as the primary level determinant — and review documentation for all elements required to support the level billed, querying providers when notes are incomplete rather than defaulting to a lower level.
+E&M coding is the highest-value coding function for most practices, and the most consistently undercoded.
+We apply 2023 AMA E&M guidelines using medical decision-making or total time, and review documentation for all elements required to support the level billed.

-We assign CPT procedure codes for all service types — office procedures, surgical procedures, diagnostic studies, infusions, and ancillary services — with explicit attention to NCCI bundling edits, modifier application, and payer-specific coding policies.
+We assign CPT procedure codes for all service types with explicit attention to NCCI bundling edits, modifier application, and payer-specific coding policies.
 Modifier 25, 59, 51, and global period rules are applied consistently and documented for payer audit defense.

-HCPCS Level II codes are required for supplies, injectable and infused drugs, durable medical equipment, prosthetics, orthotics, and certain transportation services — all of which bill separately from CPT codes and carry their own payer-specific coverage and quantity rules.
-Our coders assign HCPCS codes with the correct units, modifiers, and NDC numbers for drug billing, preventing denials for missing or incorrect HCPCS data.
+HCPCS Level II codes are required for supplies, injectable and infused drugs, durable medical equipment, prosthetics, and orthotics.
+Our coders assign HCPCS codes with the correct units, modifiers, and NDC numbers for drug billing, preventing denials for missing or incorrect data.

-We conduct both prospective audits (before submission, for high-risk specialties or payers) and retrospective audits (of coded encounters already submitted) to identify coding accuracy, specificity compliance, and revenue leakage from undercoding.
-Audit results include quantified revenue recovery estimates, coder-level error rate reports, and provider documentation pattern analysis — giving leadership a clear return on investment calculation.
+We conduct both prospective audits (before submission, for high-risk specialties) and retrospective audits to identify accuracy, specificity compliance, and revenue leakage.
+Audit results include quantified recovery estimates, coder-level error reports, and provider documentation pattern analysis.

-When clinical documentation cannot support accurate coding, our coders generate AHIMA- and ACDIS-compliant provider queries — formal, non-leading requests for clarification that allow physicians to complete the clinical record without compromising documentation integrity.
-Over time, provider query patterns identify systemic documentation gaps, enabling targeted education that improves note quality at the source rather than patching it one encounter at a time.
+When documentation cannot support accurate coding, our coders generate AHIMA- and ACDIS-compliant provider queries — formal, non-leading requests for clarification.
+Over time, query patterns identify systemic gaps, enabling targeted education that improves note quality at the source.

 A five-stage medical coding workflow — from documentation receipt to billing-ready code output — built for accuracy, speed, and compliance at every step.